JulienGasser/ADA_4mousquetaires/index.md

 **Note:** The distribution of the ratings in your country is plotted given the beer style that has been chosen to brew in the above Brewery success simulation tool to assess the affinity that a country has towards the chosen beer style.

 $$\quad$$ A random draw has also been performed according to the multinomial distribution of ratings to determine the rating of the chosen beer style in each beer consuming country for each year.
 This method had been chosen in order to take into account the distribution of rating and the factor of randomness in rating assignments.
 Indeed, a user's evaluation depends on many different factors.
-Since all these factors could not be taken into account, Athos assumed that the value of a rating was based on the multinomial distribution abovely described and that the uncertainty induced by the more complex factors could be translated by a random draw on this probability density.
+Since all these factors could not be accurately assessed, Athos assumed that the value of a rating was based on the multinomial distribution abovely described and that the uncertainty induced by the more complex factors could be translated by a random draw on this probability density.

-When Athos studied the affinity of a country to a beer style, there may have been missing values.
+$$\quad$$ When Athos studied the affinity of a country to a beer style, there may have been missing values.
 For example, if in 2015 in Spain there were no ratings for Ale style.
-In these cases, he mades the following **hypothesis**: the draw was made on a uniform rating distribution.
+In these cases, he made the following **hypothesis**: the draw was made on a uniform rating distribution.

 $$\quad$$ The above described random draw was thus performed and the results were stored for each beer consumming country, for each year and for each possible chosen beer style.
 A sample of the obtained Dataframe that contains the adaptation weigths.
+Below a sample of this Dataframe is presented.

 ### Adaptation weight on the beer exports of a country towards a certain style of beer during a chosen year